Jordan Deering large v2

 Jordan has acted on the following mandates:

-• Successfully represented Hemostemix in an arbitration, resulting in findings that the former President/CEO breached fiduciary duty and conflict of interest – the link to the decision is here
+• Successfully represented Hemostemix in an arbitration, resulting in findings that the former President/CEO breached fiduciary duty and conflict of interest.
+The decision can be found here

-• Conducted a confidential investigation for a TSX company respecting a whistleblower complaint relating to Code of Conduct and other serious allegations of misconduct by senior management.
+• Conducted a confidential investigation for a Toronto Stock Exchange (TSX) company respecting a whistleblower complaint relating to Code of Conduct and other serious allegations of misconduct by senior management

-• Legal counsel to Doyle Salewski Inc., in its capacity as trustee and receiver of Golden Oaks Enterprises Inc. and Jean-Claude Lacasse regarding civil proceedings to recover damages against various individuals that allegedly participated in the Ponzi scheme.
-Doyle Salewski Inc v Scott et al, 2020 ONSC 7725.
+• Doyle Salewski Inc. v.
+Scott et al., 2020 ONSC 7725: Legal counsel to Doyle Salewski Inc., in its capacity as trustee and receiver of Golden Oaks Enterprises Inc. and Jean-Claude Lacasse regarding civil proceedings to recover damages against various individuals that allegedly participated in the Ponzi scheme

 Languages